What Is Computer Science? Meaning, Jobs, and Degrees

 Linked image with text "See how your Coursera Learning can turn into bachelor's degree credit at University of London"

-Most positions require a bachelor’s degree in computer science.
-You can increase your employment prospects by obtaining a graduate degree.
-Certification programs are also available should you specialize in an area you didn’t cover in your degree program.
+Certification programs are available in many areas of computer science.
+You can find programs for IT security, cloud computing, and help desk assistance.
+Certification programs are also available should you specialize in an area you didn’t cover in your degree program or pursue a role that doesn't require a degree.
 Completing a certification program can increase your earning potential and help to build your resume.

 You may want to take one of Microsoft’s certifications, beginning with their entry-level technology associate program.
 Cisco and Oracle also offer certification programs for computer science professionals.